-- You may not use game fish or their parts for bait, or use any substance that is illegal for fishing. - Seines (nets) may not exceed 10 feet in length or width. - · You may not use more than five lines, and only two of those lines can have hooks attached.
+- You may not use game fish or their parts for bait, or use any substance that is illegal for fishing. - Seines (nets) may not exceed 10 feet in length or width. - You may not use more than five lines, and only two of those lines can have hooks attached.
 (See the Angling section on page 11 for details.)
-On the lines without hooks, simply tie your bait to the line so the crayfish can grasp the bait with its claw. - · You may not transport live crayfish away from the body of water where you captured them.
+On the lines without hooks, simply tie your bait to the line so the crayfish can grasp the bait with its claw. - Reminder: You may now use bait-without hooks-to catch crayfish in waters where fishing with bait is prohibited.
+(You may not, however, catch fish using bait in waters where bait is prohibited.) - You may not transport live crayfish away from the body of water where you captured them.

-For additional information about catching and preparing cravfish, visit wildlife.utah.gov/fishing/crayfish.php.
+For additional information about catching and preparing crayfish, visit wildlife.utah.gov/fishing/crayfish.php.